-- Of 782,720 births in 2015, 3,032 resulted in stillbirth
+- Of 696,271 births in 2016 in England and Wales, 3,112 resulted in stillbirth.

 - Croatia, Poland and Czech Republic all have better stillbirth rates than UK.

 How does obesity affect the risk of stillbirth?

 In women with a BMI over 30, the risk of stillbirth rises to 1 in 100.

 Why do stillbirths happen?

 An estimated 4.2 million women are living with depression associated with previous stillbirth.

 The Tommy's Rainbow Clinic is part of the Tommy's Stillbirth Research Centre at St Mary's Hospital in Manchester.
-It provides specialist antenatal care for women who have suffered a previous stillbirth or neonatal death.
+It provides specialist care for women who have suffered a previous stillbirth or neonatal death.

 The Placenta Clinic, run as part of the Tommy's Stillbirth Research Centre at St Mary's Hospital in Manchester, is the largest placenta-focused research group in the world.

-Tommy’s research centre at St Mary’s Hospital opened in 2001 and is now home to around 100 clinicians and scientists researching the causes of stillbirth, and how to prevent it.
+Tommy’s research centre at St Mary’s Hospital opened in 2001 and is now home to around 100 clinicians and scientists researching the causes of stillbirth.

-When a baby dies after 24 weeks of gestation it is called a stillbirth.
+When a baby dies after 24 weeks of gestation, it is called a stillbirth.
 Around 2.6 million babies are stillborn each year.
 Tommy’s research is helping to change this.